 Here’s how to avoid the Ugly Cry:

 1. Know Your Call To Action – What is the purpose of your site?
 E-commerce?
 Brand awareness?
-Lead Generation?
+Lead Generation using a b2b lead generation agency?
 Whatever the mission, your website should function to optimize your goal.
 Climb inside the head of your users and figure out their pain points.
 Then, make sure the call to action is apparent on every page of your site and clearly lead them to the pages that will solve their problem.

 2. Keep it Simple – Since when did it become a “thing” to make website navigation as complicated as possible?
 Is it some sick way to seem more sophisticated?
 We don’t think so.
 Your website visitors should always know what the next step is–no matter where they are on your site.
 Keep the number of pages to a minimum and don’t go crazy with paragraphs of hard to read content.
 Clean designs and uncluttered copy are sure-fire ways to keep your website user calm and engaged.